NuGet/docs.microsoft.com-nuget/docs/reference/Signed-Packages-Reference.md

 ## Signature requirements on nuget.org

-nuget.org has additional requirements for accepting a signed package, which include:
+nuget.org has additional requirements for accepting a signed package:

 - The primary signature must be an author signature.
 - The primary signature must have a single valid timestamp.
 - The X.509 certificates for both the author signature and its timestamp signature:
-  - must have an RSA public key 2048 bits or greater.
+  - Must have an RSA public key 2048 bits or greater.
-  - must be within its validity period per current UTC time at time of package validation on nuget.org.
+  - Must be within its validity period per current UTC time at time of package validation on nuget.org.
-  - must chain to a trusted root authority that is trusted by default on Windows.
-Packages signed with self-issued certificates will be rejected.
+  - Must chain to a trusted root authority that is trusted by default on Windows.
+Packages signed with self-issued certificates are rejected.
-  - must be valid for its purpose:
+  - Must be valid for its purpose:
-    - the author signing certificate must be valid for code signing.
+    - The author signing certificate must be valid for code signing.
-    - the timestamp certificate must be valid for timestamping.
+    - The timestamp certificate must be valid for timestamping.
-  - must not be revoked at signing time.
-(This may not be knowable at submission time, so nuget.org will periodically recheck revocation status).
+  - Must not be revoked at signing time.
+(This may not be knowable at submission time, so nuget.org periodically rechecks revocation status).

 ## Register certificate on nuget.org